zth/rescript-relay/reason-relay-documentation/docs/enums.md

 - [Enums in GraphQL](https://graphql.org/learn/schema/#enumeration-types)

-## Enums in ReasonRelay
+## Enums in RescriptRelay

 Just like with [unions](unions), enums cannot be modelled the same way they are in Flow/TypeScript in ReasonML, because ReasonML does not have _string literal unions_.
-So, when working with enums in ReasonRelay, we _automatically unwrap them_ to polymorphic variants.
+So, when working with enums in RescriptRelay, we _automatically unwrap them_ to polymorphic variants.

 Here's an example.
 Imagine the following GraphQL schema: